ybai-nlp/MCLAS/README.md

 ### Full dataset scenario training
 To train our model in full dataset scenario, plz use following command.
 Change the data path to switch the trained model between NCLS and MCLAS.

-When using NCLS type datasets, arguement '--multi_task' enables training with NCLS+MS model.
+When using NCLS type datasets, arguement `--multi_task` enables training with NCLS+MS model.
 ```bash
  python train.py  \
  -task abs -mode train \